 Tangzhong Method Bread

-Until I learned Tangzhong Method, I was never satisfied with my whole wheat bread bakes.
+Until I learned the Tangzhong Method, I was never satisfied with my whole wheat bread bakes.
 I always used to end up with a dry and dense loaf.
 My quest to find a possible recipe to bake a fully whole wheat bread made me read many articles talking about different methods to make bread but nothing convincing.
-Finally I came across with this unique Tangzhong method.
-I started to read more on Tangzhong method recipe or so called water roux bread recipe.
+Finally, I came across this unique Tangzhong method.
+I started to read more on the Tangzhong method recipe or so-called water roux bread recipe.
 I tried my hands on this recipe and surprisingly I was able to get my perfect soft and moist Tangzhong bread loaf in the first attempt.

 How to make Water Roux